 The Font Collection overview

 A Font Collection (either TTC or OTC, formerly known as TrueType Collection) is a means of delivering multiple OFF font resources in a single file structure.
-Font collections containing either TrueType or CFF outlines (TTC or OTC) are most useful when the fonts to be delivered together share many glyphs in common.
+The format for font collections allows font tables that are identical between two or more fonts to be shared.
+Font collections containing outline glyph data (TrueType, CFF, CFF2 or SVG) are most useful when the fonts to be delivered together share many glyphs in common.
 By allowing multiple fonts to share glyph sets and other common font tables, font collections can result in a significant saving of file space.

 For example, a group of Japanese fonts may each have their own designs for the kana glyphs, but share identical designs for the kanji.
 With ordinary OFF font files, the only way to include the common kanji glyphs is to copy their glyph data into each font.
 Since the kanji represent much more data than the kana, this results in a great deal of wasteful duplication of glyph data.
 Font collections were defined to solve this problem.

-NOTE Even though the original definition of TrueType Collection (as part of the TrueType specification) was intended to be used with fonts containing TrueType outlines, this is no longer strictly the case.
-TTC files may contain various types of outlines (or a mix of them), regardless of whether or not fonts have layout tables present.
-For backward compatibility and simplicity, the description of the font collection file structure is using the term "TrueType Collection" though it is understood that it is used to identify a generic font collection structure containing any type of outline tables.
+NOTE 1 Even though the original definition of Font Collection (as part of the TrueType specification) was intended to be used with fonts containing TrueType outlines, and this constraint was maintained in earlier editions of OFF, this is no longer a constraint in OFF.
+Font Collection files may contain various types of outlines (or a mix of them), regardless of whether or not fonts have layout tables present.
+For backward compatibility and simplicity, the description of the font collection file structure is using the term "TrueType Collection", or TTC, though it is understood that it is used to identify a generic font collection structure containing any type of outline tables.

+NOTE 2 A variable font using Font Variations mechanisms is functionally equivalent to multiple non-variable fonts.
+Variable fonts do not need to be contained within a collection file.
+A collection file can include one or even multiple variable fonts, however, and may even combine variable and non-variable fonts.

 The Font Collection file structure

-A font collection file consists of a single TTC Header table, one or more Offset Tables with Table Directories (each corresponding to a different font resource), and a number of OFF tables.
+A font collection file consists of a single TTC Header table, one or more table directories (each corresponding to a different font resource), and a number of OFF tables.
 The TTC Header shall be located at the beginning of the TTC file.

-The TTC file shall contain a complete Offset Table and Table Directory for each font resource.
-A TTC file Table Directory has exactly the same format as a TTF file Table Directory.
-The table offsets in all Table Directories within a TTC file are measured from the beginning of the TTC file.
+The TTC file shall contain a complete table directory for each font resource.
+The same TableDirectory format is used for each font resource in a collection file as is used in a non-collection file.
+The table offsets in all table directories within a TTC file are measured from the beginning of the TTC file.

-Each OFF table in a TTC file is referenced through the Offset Table and Table Directory of each font which uses that table.
+Each OFF table in a TTC file is referenced through the table directory of each font which uses that table.
 Some of the OFF tables must appear multiple times, once for each font included in the TTC; while other tables may be shared by multiple fonts in the TTC.